Skip to contents

 designRCBD

 Randomized Complete Block Design.
+Experimental units are grouped into blocks, with each treatment appearing exactly once per block (i.e., no replicates per treatment within a block).
 The default model formula is ~ trt + (1|block) for one factor and ~ facA*facB + (1|block) for two factors.
 If label is provided, the fixed effect parts of the formula are automatically updated with the specified names.
-The label of block factor ("block") in the formula is not changeable.
+The block factor is named "block" and not changeable.

 designLSD

 Latin Square Design.
 The default formula is ~ trt + (1|row) + (1|col) for one factor and ~ facA*facB + (1|row) + (1|col) for two factors.
 If label is provided, the fixed effect parts of the formula are automatically updated with the specified names.
-The labels of row ("row") and column ("col") block factors are not changeable.
+The names of row ("row") and column ("col") block factors are not changeable.

 designCOD

 Crossover Design, which is a special case of LSD with time periods and individuals as blocks.
 Period blocks are reused when replicating squares.
 The default formula is ~ trt + (1|subject) + (1|period) for one factor and ~ facA*facB + (1|subject) + (1|period) for two factors.
 If label is provided, the fixed effect parts of the formula are automatically updated with the specified names.
-Note that "subject" and "period" are the labels for the two blocking factors and cannot be changed.
+Note that "subject" and "period" are the names for the two blocking factors and cannot be changed.

 designSPD

 Split Plot Design.
 The default formula includes the main effects of all treatment factors at both the main and sub-plot levels, their interactions, and the random effects of main plots: ~ . + (1|mainplot).
 If label is provided, the fixed effect parts of the formula are automatically updated with the specified names.
-The experimental unit at the main plot level (i.e., the block factor at the subplot level) is always denoted as "mainplot".
+The experimental unit at the main plot level (i.e., the block factor at the subplot level) is always named as "mainplot".

 Examples